SFTtech/sftdyn/README.md

 If no conf file name is provided, `/etc/sftdyn/conf` is used.
 Hostnames/update keys are specified in the conf file.

 `sftdyn` _should_ run under the same user as your DNS server, or it _might_ not be able to update it properly.
+Alternatively, to run sftdyn as the user of your choice, see Advanced setup later in this article.

 #### systemd service